MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Remove-DeviceConditionalAccessPolicy.md

 ```

 ## DESCRIPTION
-The cmdlets in Basic Mobility and Security are described in the following list:

-- DeviceTenantPolicy and DeviceTenantRule cmdlets: A policy that defines whether to block or allow mobile device access to Exchange Online email by unsupported devices that use Exchange ActiveSync only.
-This setting applies to all users in your organization.
-Both allow and block scenarios allow reporting for unsupported devices, and you can specify exceptions to the policy based on security groups.
-- DeviceConditionalAccessPolicy and DeviceConditionalAccessRule cmdlets: Policies that control mobile device access to Microsoft 365 for supported devices.
-These policies are applied to security groups.
-Unsupported devices are not allowed to enroll in Basic Mobility and Security.
-- DeviceConfigurationPolicy and DeviceConfigurationRule cmdlets: Policies that control mobile device settings for supported devices.
-These policies are applied to security groups.
-- Get-DevicePolicy: Returns all Basic Mobility and Security policies regardless of type (DeviceTenantPolicy, DeviceConditionalAccessPolicy or DeviceConfigurationPolicy).
+In PowerShell, a policy in Basic Mobility and Security contains a device policy (a device conditional access policy or a device configuration policy) and an associated device rule (a device conditional access rule or a device configuration rule).
 For more information about Basic Mobility and Security, see [Overview of Basic Mobility and Security for Microsoft 365](https://learn.microsoft.com/microsoft-365/admin/basic-mobility-security/overview).

+In device conditional access policies, devices that don't meet the access requirement settings in the policy are prevented from accessing Microsoft 365 resources in supported apps.
+You specify the policy settings in the associated device conditional access rule.
+For more information, see [Access control for Microsoft 365 email and documents](https://learn.microsoft.com/microsoft-365/admin/basic-mobility-security/capabilities#access-control-for-microsoft-365-email-and-documents).

+> [!TIP]
+> When you use this cmdlet to remove a device policy, the corresponding device rule is also marked for deletion and removed after a few minutes.
+>
+> You can remove the last remaining device policy in your organization, but the associated device rule isn't removed nor is it removable.
+For more information, see [Remove-DeviceConditionalAccessRule](https://learn.microsoft.com/powershell/module/exchange/remove-deviceconditionalaccessrule).

 To use this cmdlet in Security & Compliance PowerShell, you need to be assigned permissions.
 For more information, see [Permissions in the Microsoft Defender portal](https://learn.microsoft.com/defender-office-365/mdo-portal-permissions) or [Permissions in the Microsoft Purview compliance portal](https://learn.microsoft.com/purview/microsoft-365-compliance-center-permissions).